-Aim for a minimum of 3 days per week with no more than 2 days off between sessions.
-Gradually work your way up to 5 or 6 days per week.
+Aim for a minimum of three days per week with no more than two days off between sessions.
+Gradually work your way up to five or six days per week.
 Frequency is especially important when it comes to weight loss since more cardio sessions will help you burn more calories.
-Give yourself at least 1 to 2 days off from aerobic exercise each week.
+Give yourself at least one to two days off from aerobic exercise each week.

 Aerobic exercise should take place at a "moderate" intensity level (not too easy, not too hard).
 This intensity is ideal for the general health benefits that come with exercise, and for weight loss.
 Exercise intensity is most often measured using heart rate.
-The recommended heart rate range is 60%-85% of your maximum heart rate.
+The recommended heart rate range is 60 85 percent of your maximum heart rate.
 This range is called the target heart rate (THR) zone.
-Click here to calculate your Target Heart Rate.
-Other methods for measuring intensity exist, including the "Talk Test" or Rate of Perceived Exertion also work well.
-Learn more about exercise intensity here.

 Aim for a minimum of 20 minutes per session.
 Gradually work up to about 60 minutes over time.
 The further you go over 20 minutes, the more calories you’ll burn and the more endurance you will build.
 Of course, you might not start an exercise program with a lot of endurance, but you'll slowly build up.
 Time can be cumulative.
 You don't have to do 60 minutes all at once.
 You can do several 10-minute mini-workouts each day and add them up for pretty much the same benefits.

-Any activity can count as cardio/aerobic exercise as long as it meets the 3 requirements above (frequency of 3-5 days a week, moderate intensity, and lasts at least 20 minutes per session).
+Any activity can count as cardio/aerobic exercise as long as it meets the three requirements above (frequency of three to five days a week, moderate intensity, and lasts at least 20 minutes per session).
 It’s important to not confuse "activity" with "exercise."
 Not everything you do that’s activity is the same thing.
 Bowling, fishing, playing darts, and similar "activities" aren’t necessarily cardio just because you’re up and moving.

 Get the Most Out of Your Aerobic Workouts

-Always warm upfor at least 5-10 minutes before starting your activity.
+- Always warm-up for at least five to 10 minutes before starting your activity.

-Always cool down at least 5-10 minutes at the end of your activity.
+- Always cool down at least five to 10 minutes at the end of your activity.

-Vary your exercise program to avoid boredom and plateaus.
-Changing your routine every 6-8 weeks is crucial to keeping your body/muscles surprised and constantly adapting.
+- Vary your exercise program to avoid boredom and plateaus.
+Changing your routine every six to eight weeks is crucial to keeping your body/muscles surprised and constantly adapting.
 They'll have to work harder, you'll be challenged, and you'll burn more calories and build more lean muscle in the process.
-Learn how to change your exercise routine to avoid plateaus.

-Reduce exercise intensity in response to very hot or humid environments or to altitudes above 5,000 ft.
+- Reduce exercise intensity in response to very hot or humid environments or to altitudes above 5,000 feet.

-Circuit training uses a series of exercise stations (which could also include strength training stations), with relatively brief rest intervals between each station.
+- Circuit training uses a series of exercise stations (which could also include strength training stations), with relatively brief rest intervals between each station.
 The purpose is to keep the heart rate elevated near the aerobic level for a variety of exercises.
-Learn more about circuit training.

-Cross-training basically means participating in a variety of different forms of aerobic exercise, either within each session (for example, biking for 15 minutes and then running for 15 minutes) or day-to-day (for example, running 2 days a week, cycling 2 days a week, and swimming 1 day a week).
+- Cross-training basically means participating in a variety of different forms of aerobic exercise, either within each session (for example, biking for 15 minutes and then running for 15 minutes) or day-to-day (for example, running two days a week, cycling two days a week, and swimming one day a week).
 It’s a good idea to cross-train to prevent plateaus and overuse injuries and boost your overall fitness level.